What You Need to Know About Nuclear Monitoring Technician

 - Instrumentation Control Specialist

-There were about 6,900 jobs for Nuclear Monitoring Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 6,900 jobs in the United States for Nuclear Monitoring Technician.
 There is little to no growth in job opportunities for Nuclear Monitoring Technician.
 The BLS estimates 800 yearly job openings in this field.

 The states with the most job growth for Nuclear Monitoring Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.